-In America, grilling is mostly a summer pastime.
-But in Korea, grilling is a year-round event.
-Unlike outdoor American barbecue, Korean barbecue is cooked indoors on tabletop grills.
+In America, grilling is primarily a summer pastime.
+But in Korea, grilling is a year-round event cooked indoors on tabletop grills.
 Accompanied by an array of side dishes, sauces, and herbs, Korean barbecue is perfect for a family dinner or social gathering — no matter the weather.

 To start your Korean barbecue journey, it’s important to choose a good tabletop grill.
 While you can use an outdoor grill, cooking on the table is part of the experience.
 Most modern Korean grills are electric or butane, although charcoal grills are still used in some Korean restaurants.

 While many popular Korean barbecue cuts can be served un-marinated — pork belly or thinly sliced beef brisket — marinades are popular for most cuts.
 Marinades can include everything from red gochujang paste for spicy pork to sweet soy sauce for beef short ribs.

 Korean beef marinade

 (From My Korean Kitchen).

 This recipe was adapted from My Korean Kitchen, a popular blog for Korean cooking.
 Koreans often marinate beef in soy sauce with Korean pears, kiwis, or pineapple juice, and the enzymes in these fruits serve as a natural tenderizer.

 - 3 1/2 tbsp dark brown sugar